 To request permission to replace an MBA Accounting Track (MBA.ACCT) course requirement with an undergraduate course, you must complete and submit the MBA.ACCT Undergraduate Course Substitution Request form to the Office of the Registrar.

 Non-traditional Transfer Equivalency Guide

 Columbia College grants credit for non-traditional learning experiences based on the American Council on Education (ACE) credit recommendations.

 This type of credit includes exam credit such as CLEP and DSST exams, PILE/PIC program, professional license and military training.

 Applicants are required to submit all military documentation and civilian training certificates.

 Students are required to identify all post-secondary institutions attended.
 Failure to do so may result in denial of admission or continued enrollment.

 Students must submit official transcripts from each college or university attended when applying for admission to Columbia College.

-An official transcript is one sent directly from the institution attended to the Columbia College Evaluations Department, and bears an official seal of the institution and signature of the registrar.
+An official transcript is one sent directly from the institution attended to the Columbia College Office of the Registrar, and bears an official seal of the institution and signature of the registrar.